+Chinese Communist Party (CCP).
 The CCP soon gained grassroots support and slowly started pushing the Kuomintang out of cities.
-However, the CCP’s real growth took off with the Japanese invasion of Manchuria in 1931.
-The Kuomintang was split between defending the government from the CCP or Japanese aggression, and they elected to focus their attention on the CCP.
+But the CCP’s real growth would begin with the Japanese invasion of Manchuria in 1931.

-Conversely, the CCP started to fight the Japanese with the People's Liberation Army, which earned them widespread public support.
-The CCP also started to promote more education, better status for women, and peasant rebellion.
-All of this helped them gain support from commoners, and in 1949, the Chinese Communist Revolution ended with the CCP establishing the People’s Republic of China.
+With this invasion, the Kuomintang was split between defending China from the CCP and from the Japanese-- and they chose the CCP to focus on.
+However, the CCP started to fight the Japanese with the People’s Liberation Army, earning widespread public support.
+They also started to promote more education, better status for women, and peasant rebellion.
+All of this helped them gain support from commoners, and in 1949, the Chinese Communist Revolution ended and the CCP established the People’s Republic of China.

 The White Revolution (1963) was a set of aggressive modernization reforms, such as forcing big landholders to redistribute land, increasing federal funding for internal improvements, and encouraging industrial growth and education.